git/git/git-gui/README.md

 ### Using your email client

-If your email client supports sending mbox format emails, you can use `git-format-patch` to get an mbox file for each commit, and then send them.
+If your email client supports sending mbox format emails, you can use `git-format-patch` to get an mbox file for each cummit, and then send them.
 If there is more than one patch in the series, then all patches after the first patch (or the cover letter) need to be sent as replies to the first.
 `git-send-email` does this by default.